boubou77c/ReqInstaller/README.md

 with simpler colors.
 But pink it is a good color, is not it ?🌹

-And yes, i made the picture...
+And yes, i made the dl icon...
 Did you guess it ?

 ![App Screenshot](exemple.png)